panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 * The loose equality operator `==`
 * `Object.is()` function

 When comparing objects using any of the above, the comparison evaluates to `true` only if the compared values reference the same object instance.
-This is *the referential equality*.
+This is *referential equality*.

 *If you want to learn more about values and references, then check [this post](/value-vs-reference-javascript/).*